comsci-uwc-isak/unit-1-project-fuma0317/Journal.md

 **Reflection/ 10/02/2019

 Today, I presented my coodings for proposing the solution for editing system.
 And I found a lot of issues such as how to use single argument or how to label each file to make it easier to select the file.

+**Program for changing the name of car file

+#edit the file
+echo "If you want to edit the name of file, please type EDIT" read res if [$res = EDIT]; then
+    cd ~/Desktop/RentalCarApp/db/maincarfile.txt
+    echo ls
+    echo "Please select the file you want to edit with Plate, Model, Color, PP" read file fi if [ -e $file ]; then
+    echo "Please rename the file with Plate, Model, Color, PP" read rename
+    mv $file $rename

+    else echo "$file NOT found"
+fi

+**Program for changing the contents of car file